DMH-biodatasci/SegMantX/docs/installation/windows.md

 ## Prerequisites
 For running SegMantX on Windows, we recommend to install the Windows Subsystem for Linux (WSL).
 Afterwards, SegMantX can be installed via the linux subsystem.

-Before getting started, ensure you Miniconda installed on your machine (i.e., using your terminal conda should be available).
+Before getting started, ensure you have Miniconda installed on your machine (i.e., using your terminal conda should be available).
 If your (older) conda version doesn't support the parameter '--platform', try the [platform independent installation](https://dmh-biodatasci.github.io/SegMantX/installation/independent.html).

 ```bash